Senior Fellow Emeritus-Stanford Woods Institute for the Environment; Paul S. and Billie Achilles Professor of Environmental Biology, Emeritus

 Center on Food Security and the Environment, Freeman Spogli Institute for International Studies

-Harold A. Mooney holds the Paul S. Achilles Professorship in Environmental Biology at Stanford University.
-His research focuses on assessing the impacts of global environmental change on terrestrial ecosystems, especially on ecosystem function, productivity and biodiversity.
+Mooney's current research focuses on assessing the impacts of global environmental change on terrestrial ecosystems, especially on ecosystem function, productivity and biodiversity.
 Recent research includes studying the environmental and social consequences of industrialized animal production systems and examining factors that promote the invasion of non-indigenous plant species.
-He recently co-edited a global analysis of the drivers, consequences, and responses of “Livestock in a Changing Landscape.”

 Selected Publications by this Author